Dr Guthrie's List D Schools, Edinburgh.

 I remember there was a small hut near the wall that divided the area where we had our sports day,

-and sometimes I was starving.
+And sometimes I was starving.

 Carrots and potatoes were kept in this hut,

-and sometimes I was so hungry that I ate the raw potatoes.
+And sometimes I was so hungry that I ate the raw potatoes.

 I found everything locked up with huge padlocks,

-and the only thing edible,
+And the only thing edible,

-was the hard fat on top of the next day's soup,
+Was the hard fat on top of the next day's soup,

-and I could hardly eat it.
+And I could hardly eat it.

 We got our piece and jam and a cup of tea around 7.30pm,

-then we all marched up to our dormitories,
+Then we all marched up to our dormitories,

-got a shower then bed.
+Got a shower, then bed.

 Lights were normally put out around 8.30pm.